eagely/voice-frontend-docs/topics/implementation.typ

 == Communication
 TCP #footnote[Transmission Control Protocol @tcp] sockets handle the communication between frontend and backend components.
-While HTTP was sufficient for the text-only prototype, the future switch to real-time voice processing to facilitate voice activation, as well as the goal to get response times under 1 second required faster data transfer.
+While HTTP was sufficient for the text-only prototype, the future implementation of audio output streaming and the goal to get response times under 1 second required faster data transfer.
 TCP sockets offer increased speed compared to HTTP, as well as ease of use, especially in Qt, as shown later.